 This course may be directed by any member of the criminal justice graduate faculty who accepts responsibility for supervising the thesis.
-The thesis topic must be pre-approved by the faculty advisor who serves as the student's graduate committee chair.
+The thesis topic must be pre-approved by the faculty advisor who serves as the student's graduate committee Chair.
 The student normally conducts original empirical research which involves the collection and analysis of new data, or re-analyzing existing data to arrive at certain conclusions.
 The written Thesis report is submitted to the student's Thesis Committee for evaluation and approval.
 An oral defense of the Thesis is required for graduation.
-Prerequisites: Admitted to MCJ program, 24 hours of MCJ coursework (including all core coursework), and instructor consent.
+Prerequisites: Admitted to MCJ program, 24 hours of MCJ coursework and instructor permission.